-James Doing is currently based in Madison, Wisconsin where he is professor of voice and vocal pedagogy at The University of Wisconsin-Madison Mead Witter School of Music.
-In addition to the Mead Witter School of Music and a private studio in Wisconsin, he maintains a bi-weekly studio at the Fine Arts Building in Chicago focusing on emerging professionals.
-Current and former students have sung with The Metropolitan Opera, Lyric Opera of Chicago, New York City Opera, Opéra National de Paris (Bastille), Opéra de Nice, Teatro Real Madrid, Los Angeles Opera, Opera Company of Philadelphia, Seattle Opera, other regional opera companies and in the young artist programs of Santa Fe, San Francisco (Merola), Lyric Opera of Chicago (Ryan Opera Center), Wolf Trap, Minnesota, Milwaukee (Florentine), Sarasota, Orlando, Portland, Utah, Central City, Des Moines, Cooperstown (Glimmerglass), and Cedar Rapids.
-Students have won numerous competitions and awards including the Wisconsin, Minnesota and Oregon Metropolitan Opera National Council Auditions, Sullivan Foundation, Jensen Foundation, MacAllister Awards, and the Viterbo University High School Musical Theatre Competition.
-They teach at public and private schools around the midwest and serve or have served on the faculties at University of Oklahoma-Norman, University of Massachusetts-Amherst, University of Colorado-Boulder, Illinois Wesleyan University, Illinois State University, University of Wisconsin-Milwaukee, Walsh University, Buena Vista University, and Lakeland University.
+James Doing is professor of voice and vocal pedagogy at The University of Wisconsin-Madison Mead Witter School of Music.
+Current and former students have sung with The Metropolitan Opera, Lyric Opera of Chicago, New York City Opera, Opéra National de Paris (Bastille), Opéra de Nice, Teatro Real Madrid, Los Angeles Opera, Opera Company of Philadelphia, Seattle Opera, other regional opera companies, and in the young artist programs of Santa Fe, San Francisco (Merola), Lyric Opera of Chicago (Ryan Opera Center), Wolf Trap, Minnesota, Milwaukee (Florentine), Sarasota, Orlando, Portland, Utah, Central City, Des Moines, Cooperstown (Glimmerglass), and Cedar Rapids.
+Students have won numerous competitions and awards including the Wisconsin, Minnesota, and Oregon Metropolitan Opera National Council Auditions, Sullivan Foundation, Jensen Foundation, MacAllister Awards, and the Viterbo University High School Musical Theatre Competition.
+They teach at public and private schools around the Midwest and serve or have served on the faculties at University of Oklahoma-Norman, University of Massachusetts-Amherst, University of Colorado-Boulder, Illinois Wesleyan University, Illinois State University, University of Wisconsin-Milwaukee, Walsh University, Buena Vista University, Lakeland University, and Fort Lewis College.

 Since 1994, James Doing has collaborated with the noted voice scientist Donald Miller on the application of visual feedback from real-time spectrum analysis in the instruction of voice.
-This partnership led to the development and presentation of the software program VoceVista during the 1996 NATS National Convention in St. Louis.
-Further collaboration has led to co-authorship of articles and invitations from around the country to lecture on resonance and utilization of VoceVista at Indiana University, Northwestern University, University of Colorado-Boulder, University of Oklahoma Weitzenhoffer School of Musical Theatre and School of Music, UMass Amherst, University of New Mexico, Northern Arizona University, Viterbo University, University of Texas-San Antonio, Rollins College, Grand Canyon Chapter of NATS, Wisconsin NATS, the Wisconsin Science Festival, the International Conference on Voice Physiology and Biomechanics, The Singing Voice Science Workshop, and to the Apprentice Artists at The Santa Fe Opera.
+This partnership led to the development of the software program VoceVista which was presentedduring the 1996 NATS National Convention in St. Louis.
+Further collaboration has led to co-authorship of articles and invitations from around the country to lecture on resonance and utilization of VoceVista at Indiana University, Northwestern University, University of Colorado-Boulder, University of Oklahoma Weitzenhoffer School of Musical Theatre and School of Music, The Shepherd School of Music (Rice), UMass Amherst, University of New Mexico, Northern Arizona University, Viterbo University, University of Texas-San Antonio, Rollins College, Grand Canyon Chapter of NATS, Wisconsin NATS, the Wisconsin Science Festival, the International Conference on Voice Physiology and Biomechanics, The Singing Voice Science Workshop, and to the Apprentice Artists at The Santa Fe Opera and Houston Grand Opera.

 Professor Doing is available for master classes, lectures, individual or group coachings, and one to four-day residencies.

 James Doing’s international career in opera was launched after apprenticeships with Lake George Opera (1983), The Santa Fe Opera (1984), and as a resident artist with The Netherlands Opera Studio in Amsterdam (1984-1986).
-Mr. Doing has sung over 75 operatic roles in Paris, Nice, London, Amsterdam, Brussels, Antwerp, Turin, Stuttgart, Doha (Qatar), New York, Chicago, St. Louis, Santa Fe, Cleveland, Cooperstown (Glimmerglass), Milwaukee, Madison and elsewhere.
-His operatic roles range from Telemaco in Monteverdi’s Il Ritorno d’Ulisse (Netherlands Opera and Brooklyn Academy of Music) to his critically acclaimed portrayal of Roderick Usher in Philip Glass’ The Fall of the House of Usher in the Stuttgarter Hofkonzerte, Gorlaeus in the world premiere and subsequent release on Nonesuch of Louis Andriessen’s De Materie, and his return in 1987 to Santa Fe for the title role in Shostakovitch’s The Nose.
-As a Mozart specialist his roles include Tamino, Belmonte, Don Ottavio, Ferrando, Oebalus, Marzio, Bastien and the comedic Pedrillo, Basilio, Curzio and Vogelsang.
+Mr. Doing sang over 75 operatic roles in Paris, Nice, London, Amsterdam, Brussels, Antwerp, Turin, Stuttgart, Doha (Qatar), New York, Chicago, St. Louis, Santa Fe, Cleveland, Cooperstown (Glimmerglass), Milwaukee, Madison and elsewhere.
+His operatic roles ranged from Telemaco in Monteverdi’s Il Ritorno d’Ulisse (Netherlands Opera and Brooklyn Academy of Music) to his critically acclaimed portrayal of Roderick Usher in Philip Glass’ The Fall of the House of Usher in the Stuttgarter Hofkonzerte, Gorlaeus in the world premiere and subsequent release on Nonesuch of Louis Andriessen’s De Materie, and his return in 1987 to Santa Fe for the title role in Shostakovitch’s The Nose.
+As a Mozart specialist his roles included Tamino, Belmonte, Don Ottavio, Ferrando, Oebalus, Marzio, Bastien, and the comedic Pedrillo, Basilio, Curzio, and Vogelsang.

 James Doing’s mastery of the German language led to recording contracts in the early 1990’s with Evangeliums Rundfunk with whom he recorded a solo Gospel album, three albums of German hymns and the role of Der Andere (Jesus) in the musical Adam und Co. which subsequently went on tour throughout Western and the former Eastern Germany.
 This affinity for the German language also led to his engagement at Theaterhaus Stuttgart in 1997 singing four critically acclaimed performances of Schubert’s epic song cycle Winterreise (in the orchestration by Hans Zender), to sold out audiences.